Financial Aid Handbook and Student Aid Guide - Financial Aid Sources

 UCC & Other Additional Scholarships

 Scholarships are monetary gifts presented to students who meet conditions defined by the person or group giving the money.
 Many organizations, agencies, and businesses offer scholarships.
 There are many online sources of information about available scholarships, including scholarship opportunities through UCC.

 Scholarships offer a good way to help pay for your education.
 Thousands of scholarships are available each year, and every one of them has its own unique requirements.
 You must search for scholarships that match your own skills, interests, heritage, and field of study.
 Also, be sure to keep track of your academic achievements, work experience, and extracurricular activities.
 Many scholarships are based on your involvement in certain activities and/or your association with particular groups.

 Check with UCC’s Scholarship Office for more information or visit the umpqua.edu/scholarships website.
-If you know of scholarships that you have received or will be receiving, please complete and return a Scholarship Notification Form to the Scholarship Office.
+If you know of scholarships that you have received or will be receiving, please complete and return an Additional Community Scholarship Notification Form to the Scholarship Office.